Oklahoma’s Cowboys, Indians & Music

 Starting At $449.00

-We offer two departures of this special tour, the first is August when Sunflowers, Goldenrod and Blue Sage spread over the vast prairies, then in April when Johnny-Jump-ups, Prairie Iris and Spring Beauties burst forth and blossom toward summer.
+Join us on this special April tour when Johnny-Jump-ups, Prairie Iris and Spring Beauties burst forth and blossom toward summer.
 This package explores the History & Heritage of Oklahoma, her early Natives, her Cowboys and Musicians.
-It capitalizes on interest in “The Pioneer Woman” cooking show and coming movie “Killers of the Flower Moon” – both shows will help you fill a bus.
+It capitalizes on interest in “The Pioneer Woman” cooking show and coming movie “Killers of the Flower Moon” – that will help you fill a bus.

 Per Person Prices: